GeorgeG92/ParallelOCR/README.md

 - Export data in .docx or .csv format

 Requirements:
-1) Download Poppler from http://blog.alivate.com.au/poppler-windows/ and add the /bin folder to env variable "popplerPath"
+1) If running on Windows (without Docker), download Poppler from http://blog.alivate.com.au/poppler-windows/ and add the /bin folder to PATH (required for pdftoppm)
-2) Download Tesseract from https://github.com/UB-Mannheim/tesseract/wiki and add the root folder to env variable "tesseractPath"
+2) If running on Windows (without Docker), download Tesseract from https://github.com/UB-Mannheim/tesseract/wiki and add the root folder to PATH (required by pytesseract)